Travel Insurance and Safety Advice for Visitors to Australia

 You are not required to have travel insurance to visit Australia, but it is strongly encouraged.
 Australia’s government travel authority says, “If you can't afford travel insurance, you can't afford to travel.”

 Medical care in Australia can be expensive for travelers and visitors.
 A doctor or dentist visit can cost hundreds of dollars.
 Most hospital stays, for emergencies or illnesses, cost a visitor several thousand dollars – often more.
-Visitor health cover for Australia is worth the investment if you get sick or injured.
+Visitor health coverage in Australia is worth the investment if you get sick or injured.

 Read the fine print of your travel insurance before you sign up for a plan.
 Try to match the insurance coverage with your trip plans and coverage needs.
 If you are scuba diving at the Great Barrier Reef, for example, make sure appropriate adventure sports insurance is included when considering travel insurance policies.
 If you have pre-existing medical conditions, make sure those will be treated with the coverage you select.